uk-fci/nhs-number/docs/nhs-numbers.md

 ### How do I find out my NHS Number?

-Identifying individual NHS Numbers is outside the scope of this package, but if you are curious you can find out you rNHS number here [NHS website](https://www.nhs.uk/nhs-services/online-services/find-nhs-number/) for patients in England, Wales and the IOM, and here [NHS Scotland](https://www.nhsinform.scot/care-support-and-rights/nhs-services/nhs-number) for patients in Scotland.
+Identifying individual NHS Numbers is outside the scope of this package, but if you are curious you can find out your NHS number here [NHS website](https://www.nhs.uk/nhs-services/online-services/find-nhs-number/) for patients in England, Wales and the IOM, and here [NHS Scotland](https://www.nhsinform.scot/care-support-and-rights/nhs-services/nhs-number) for patients in Scotland.

 ### England, Wales and the Isle of Man 🏴󠁧󠁢󠁥󠁮󠁧󠁿 🏴󠁧󠁢󠁷󠁬󠁳󠁿 🇮🇲